camoo/CamooBulkSms/README.md

   1) Either CURL is enabled for your PHP installation or the PHP option 'allow_url_fopen' is set to 1 (default).

-  2) You have no firewalls blocking access to https://api.camoo.cm/v1/sms.json on port 443.
+  2) You have no firewalls blocking access on port 443.

 Your message appears to have been sent but you do not recieve it.